Capacity-Achieving Entanglement Purification Protocol for Pauli Dephasing Channel: Details of the Protocol

 This protocol maps individually distributed Bell pairs to a higher-dimensional state.
 For instance, if Alice and Bob share $m=3$ dephased Bell pairs, after the first round, the remaining state between them becomes a diagonal state in the Bell basis, as shown below

 Here, $\lambda_{s_1}(0)$, $\lambda_{s_1}(1)$, and $\lambda_{s_1}(2)$ are the eigenvalues of this state.
-As seen in Eq.~\eqref{eq:example_state}, the remaining state now consists of \ZJ{a mixture of} 2 Bell pairs between Alice and Bob, with each eigenvalue indicating the number of errors left after measuring the third Bell pair.
+As seen in equation~\eqref{eq:example_state}, the remaining state now consists of \ZJ{a mixture of} 2 Bell pairs between Alice and Bob, with each eigenvalue indicating the number of errors left after measuring the third Bell pair.
 Specifically, $\lambda_{s_1}(0)$ corresponds to no errors, while $\lambda_{s_1}(1)$ and $\lambda_{s_1}(2)$ represent 1 and 2 errors, respectively.

 After the first round of the protocol, we can calculate the RCI.
 The RCI is used to provide a lower bound on the distillable entanglement of a given channel~\cite{garcia2009reverse} and measures the transmission of quantum information.
 Since the Pauli dephasing channel is distillable, RCI serves as a tight bound, indicating the amount of distillable entanglement.
-To saturate the capacity of the dephasing channel, we also need to keep the unsuccessful states (i.e., states corresponding to mismatched measurement outcomes), as these states still contain useful entanglement between Alice and Bob.
+To saturate the capacity of the dephasing channel, we also need to keep the unsuccessful states (i.e., states corresponding to mismatched measurement outcomes), as these states still contain useful entanglement between Alice and Bob, consistent with findings in~\cite{zhou2020purification}.
+Unlike conventional entanglement purification protocols that focus on reaching a target fidelity with minimal rounds or input resources, our objective here is to develop a protocol that asymptotically achieves the dephasing channel capacity.
+As this capacity is defined by the RCI and is fundamentally difficult to saturate, requiring asymptotically large numbers of Bell pairs and recursive operations, we adopt the RCI of the output state as our primary figure of merit.
 Therefore, after the first stage of the protocol, the RCI between Alice and Bob can be expressed as

 where $P_{s_1}(m)$ and $P_{f_1}(m)$ represent the probabilities of success and failure of Alice and Bob's measurements, respectively, while $\rho_{\mathrm{AB}_{s_1}}$ and $\rho_{\mathrm{AB}_{f_1}}$ are the joint states between Alice and Bob corresponding to successful and failed measurements.
 Note that the overall RCI needs to be divided by $m$, the number of Bell pairs used, as the channel capacity is expressed as per channel use.
-RCI is computed from
+This normalisation by $m$, together with the inclusion of both successful and failed states weighted by their respective probabilities, ensures that the RCI expressions we derive (e.g., equations~\eqref{eq:average_rci_stage1}, \eqref{eq:rci_one_full} and~\eqref{eq:average_rci_stage2}) reflect both the probabilistic nature of the protocol and the total resource cost.
+As such, the RCI serves as an effective entanglement rate per channel use, analogous to the conventional output-to-input ratio of purified Bell states required to reach a target fidelity.